-State and federal education funding that more appropriately reflects the full costs of all state and federal education mandates in addition to basic education costs.
-The Chamber continues to advocate for the reformulation of the state Education Funding Composite Index because it currently places Loudoun County Public Schools (LCPS) at a disadvantage and does not account for our County's special needs caused by continued enrollment growth, increasing numbers of students for whom English is not spoken in the home, and the added financial burden of operating in the high cost metropolitan Washington, D.C., area.
-It also fails to accurately reflect the limited revenues local governments' can access to pay for education at the higher percentage required through the current formula;
+The Chamber Supports State and federal education funding that more appropriately reflects the full costs of all state and federal education mandates in addition to basic education costs.
+The Chamber continues to advocate for reforms to Virginia's Local Composite Index because, as presently structured.
+The index places Loudoun County Public Schools (LCPS) at a disadvantage.
+The current index does not account for Loudoun's unique needs caused by continued and substantial enrollment growth, increasing enrollment of students for whom English is not spoken in the home and is often a second language, and the enormous added financial burden of operating and offering competitive salaries in the high-cost metropolitan Washington, D.C. area.
+The current index also fails to accurately reflect the limited sources of revenues which local governments can access to pay for education at the higher percentage required through the current formula;